Katman08/Projects/Bean Sim/README.md

-This is a simple 2d platformer created in unity.
+This is a simple 2d platformer created in unity for the purpose of learning how to use the software.

 I custom coded c# scripts for the following game mechanics: